Nell Bryden: Radio presenting

-Nell presented her first radio show on BBC Radio 2 on the 25th August 2014.
+Nell presented her first radio show on BBC Radio 2 on 25 August 2014.
 The show was an hour-long dedication to music born out of New York and featured some of the artists who had inspired Bryden as songwriter, as she grew up in the city.

-In January 2016 she curated and presented a four part mini-series, called Nell’s Angels, Series 1, on BBC Radio 2.
+In January 2016 she curated and presented a four part mini-series, called Nell's Angels, Series 1, on BBC Radio 2.
 The show featured her favourite female artists, broken into categories.
-The Gospel and Soul episodes aired on January 4th 2016, Folk aired on January 11th 2016, Country and Blues aired on January 18th 2016 and Jazz aired on January 25th 2016.
+The Gospel and Soul episodes aired on 4 January 2016, Folk aired on 11 January 2016, Country and Blues aired on 18 January 2016 and Jazz aired on 25 January 2016.

-Following on the success of Nell’s Angels, Series 1, she presented Nell’s Angels, Series 2 for BBC Radio 2 in August 2016.
-The categories for the second series were R&B, aired August 1st 2016, Rock, which aired on 8th August 2016, Roots and Americana, aired August 15th 2016 and Urban Pop, which aired on 22nd August 2016.
+Following on the success of Nell's Angels, Series 1, she presented Nell's Angels, Series 2 for BBC Radio 2 in August 2016.
+The categories for the second series were R&B, aired 1 August 2016, Rock, which aired on 8 August 2016, Roots and Americana, aired 15 August 2016 and Urban Pop, which aired on 22 August 2016.

-In 2017 Nell presented a 4-part mini-series on BBC Radio 2, called Nell’s Kitchen, an historical exploration of New York’s music scenes.
-The mini-series was recorded in Manhattan and aired between 16th January and 6th February 2017.
+In 2017 Nell presented a 4-part mini-series on BBC Radio 2, called Nell's Kitchen, an historical exploration of New York City's music scenes.
+The mini-series was recorded in Manhattan and aired between 16 January and 6 February 2017.